dortania/OpenCore-Install-Guide/installer-guide/mac-install.md

 ## Setting up the installer

 Now we'll be formatting the USB to prep for both the macOS installer and OpenCore.
-We'll want to use MacOS Extended(HFS+) with a GUID partition map.
+We'll want to use macOS Extended(HFS+) with a GUID partition map.
 What this will do is create 2 partitions.
 The main `MyVolume` and a second called `EFI` which is used as a boot partition where your firmware will check for boot files.

 ![Formatting the USB](/images/installer-guide/mac-install-md/format-usb.png)